vvo/kcnb1-france.org/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 * **New SEO Analyzer** — Rank Math's built-in SEO analysis will give you SEO recommendations that you'd normally spend hundreds of dollars to get.

+* **Optimize 5 Keywords At Once** — You can optimize your post for up to 5 different keywords with Rank Math.

 * **1-Click Import From Yoast** — With a single click of your mouse, Rank Math can import all your settings from Yoast SEO to itself.
 The transfer is instant, and you don't lose any SERP rankings as a result.

 * **1-Click Import From AIO SEO** — Rank Math can also import all your settings from AIO SEO in a single click.
 The transfer is instant, and you don't lose any SERP rankings as a result.

-* **Optimize 5 Keywords At Once** — You can optimize your post for up to 5 different keywords with Rank Math.

 * **1-Click Import From All In One Schema Rich Snippets** — Rank Math can also import all of AIO's Rich Snippet settings in a few clicks, which help preserve your rich rankings when moving to Rank Math.

+* **1-Click Import From SEOPress SEO** — With a single click of your mouse, Rank Math can import all your settings from SEOPress & SEOPress Pro SEO plugin to itself.
+The transfer is instant, and you don't lose any SERP rankings as a result.

 * **Google Keyword Suggestion** — When deciding on focus keywords, Rank Math can help you discover more keywords by pulling in keyword suggestions from Google.